superluminar-io/statista-cdk-workshop/docs/labs/lab_1/1_hands_on.md

 });
 ```

-As described earlier, we can let CDK decide which account to deploy to, based on our aws configuration.
+As described earlier, we can let CDK decide which account to deploy to, based on our AWS configuration.
 In our case, we want to specify the region explicitly.
 That's because the default region is `us-east-1`.
 In comparison to the previous `new CdkStack`, our new `VpcStack` is assigned to a variable.
-That's necessary to later be able to use its output - the VPC object.
+That's necessary to later be able to use its output – the VPC object.

 Check if your syntax is correct by running a dry-run of the deployment with the following command: